zyrolasting/denxi/README.md

 [![](https://img.shields.io/badge/%E2%99%A5-Support%20Ethical%20Software-red)](https://sagegerard.com/show-support.html)
 [![Documentation](https://img.shields.io/badge/Docs-Scribble-blue.svg)](https://docs.racket-lang.org/xiden-index/index.html)

-Xiden is a dependency manager, and a library for distributing software.
+Xiden is an application and a library for distributing software.

 You can use Xiden as a package manager to bring in dependencies for your project, but it's so extensible that you can feasibly make an